Open to the Public

 Why You Should Visit

 This preserve protects a rich array of lowland forest and plant communities.
-There is a spectacular view across Schenob Brook of Mount Race.
+At the end of the trail there is a spectacular view across Schenob Brook of Mount Race.

 Why the Conservancy Selected This Site